Hunter-Plus/PhoneticConnector/README.md

 2.Replace the string of input_text between ''' by the result of toPhonetics<br>
 3.Run this script by Python3, you will get the connected version printed by the program<br>

+# Legend
+- '-' : General linkings.
+Consonant-Vowel linking, Consonant-Consonant linking when they are different and the first one is not a Stops consonant.
+- '()' : Special th sounds linking, Consonant-Consonant when they are identical and Special Consonant-Consonant +/j/ combinations.
+- '|' : Consonant-Consonant when the first one is a Stops consonant.
+- '-w-' and '-j-': Vowel-Vowel linking while glides added.

 # Example
 ## The text(paragraphs are separated by line breaks):